abhiram2712/greptile_interview/README.md

 # AI-Powered Changelog Generator

-An intelligent changelog generator that helps developers quickly create user-friendly changelogs from git commits using AI.
+A multi-project changelog generator that helps developers quickly create user-friendly changelogs from GitHub commits using AI.

 ## Features

+- 🚀 **Multi-Project Support**: Manage changelogs for multiple GitHub repositories in one place
 - 🤖 **AI-Powered Summarization**: Uses OpenAI to intelligently summarize git commits into user-friendly changelog entries
+- 🔗 **GitHub Integration**: Works with any public GitHub repository - just paste the URL
 - 📅 **Date Range Selection**: Fetch commits from specific date ranges
 - ✅ **Interactive Commit Selection**: Choose which commits to include in your changelog
 - ✏️ **Editable Output**: AI-generated content can be edited before saving